-This engine is blended with Communist and post-Communist oppression.
 Given that the Communist Party is the only constitutionally recognized political party, anyone questioning the authority of its leaders - whether for reasons of faith or otherwise - is labeled an enemy of the regime.
 Christians are at times forced to act against their beliefs not only to avoid being targeted by the regime, but also simply to gain access to basic services.
-Corruption and impunity are used as ways to maintain total Communist party power.
+Corruption and impunity are used as ways to maintain total Communist Party power.
 The government controls the state apparatus at all levels, and there is no independent authority to ensure respect for the rule of law.
-Christians from any denomination (including the Catholic Church) have no legitimate space to express themselves freely without fear of reprisals.
+Christians of any denomination (including the Catholic Church) have no legitimate space to express themselves freely without fear of reprisals.